thoughtlessmind/watchflix/README.md

 https://notwatchflix.netlify.app

 An Angular app to show movie details.
 User can view a single movie/show details, casts info, search movies/shows/actors.
+This is clone of my [other project](https://github.com/thoughtlessmind/watch-time), made to practice Angular and RxJS.